 The Five Sub-Indexes

 The new orders sub-index captures whether new orders received in the past month were higher than the prior month.
 It is the most leading of the five sub-indexes and is closely watched as a forward-looking signal.
-The current new orders reading is approximately 47, suggesting modest contraction in forward demand.
-Sustained new orders below 45 typically lead headline PMI declines and broader manufacturing-sector contractions by several months.
+The May 2026 new orders reading is 56.8, up from 54.1 in April, signalling solid forward demand.
+Sustained new orders below 45 typically lead headline PMI declines and broader manufacturing-sector contractions by several months; the current reading points the other way.

 The production sub-index captures whether production output was higher than the prior month.
 It typically tracks the headline PMI closely with a slight lag.
-The current production reading is approximately 49, slightly above the headline 48.3.
-The relative strength suggests firms are continuing to produce against existing order books even as new orders soften, a pattern consistent with inventory work-down.
+The May 2026 production reading is 54.3, up from 53.4 in April, consistent with the headline expansion and with firms lifting output to meet stronger orders.

 The employment sub-index captures whether manufacturing employment was higher than the prior month.
 It tends to be the most coincident sub-index, tracking the BLS manufacturing payroll data with a one-to-two-month lead.
-The current employment reading is approximately 46, indicating manufacturing employment is modestly contracting.
-The reading is consistent with BLS data showing approximately 25,000 monthly manufacturing job losses through the first quarter of 2026.
+The May 2026 employment reading is 48.6, up from 46.4 in April but still below 50, so factory hiring remains the soft spot in an otherwise firm report even as it improves.

 The supplier deliveries sub-index measures whether deliveries from suppliers are slower (above 50) or faster (below 50) than the prior month.
 The interpretation is counter-intuitive: slower deliveries indicate stronger demand pressure, which is positive for growth; faster deliveries indicate weaker demand, which is negative.
-The current reading of approximately 49 indicates modestly faster deliveries, consistent with the broader contraction message.
-During the 2021-22 supply-chain crisis, the supplier deliveries sub-index reached the highest readings in the survey history (above 70) reflecting severe delivery delays despite generally positive macroeconomic conditions.
+The May 2026 reading of 60.6 indicates meaningfully slower deliveries, consistent with the firmer demand the rest of the report shows.
+During the 2021-22 supply-chain crisis, the supplier deliveries sub-index reached the highest readings in the survey history (above 70) reflecting severe delivery delays.

 The inventories sub-index captures whether inventory levels are higher than the prior month.
 It is the most lagging sub-index.
-The current reading is approximately 50, indicating broadly stable inventories, which is consistent with the inventory work-down phase that the rest of the data suggests is in progress.
+The May 2026 reading is 49.9, indicating broadly stable inventories as production keeps pace with orders.

 The Historical Recession Pattern